roboticswithjulia/ros2_rust_workshop/README.md

-# Real-World Robotics Application Development with ROS 2 and Rust
+# Robotics Application Development with ROS 2 and Rust

 Tutorial in **English** can be found [here](./tutorials/english_tutorial/ROS2%20Rust%20workshop.md).
 </br>